 The health and safety of the Special Olympics Northern California (SONC) community, including our athletes, coaches, volunteers, and employees, is our top priority.
-Please see below for current resources, links and information regarding the COVID-19 pandemic.
-View our updated Return-to-Activities page for specific information on health requirements and guidelines for sports participation.
+Please see below for current resources, links and information.

 COVID-19 (Coronavirus) Resources

 Frequently Asked Questions

 What is coronavirus (COVID-19)?

 Coronavirus is an infectious disease caused by a new virus that had not been previously identified in humans.

 What are the symptoms of COVID-19?

 People with COVID-19 have had a wide range of symptoms reported – ranging from mild symptoms to severe illness.
 Symptoms may appear 2-14 days after exposure to the virus.
 Anyone can have mild to severe symptoms.
 People with these symptoms may have COVID-19:

 - Shortness of breath or difficulty breathing

 - Muscle or body aches